History of the Grail

 It was founded by a Jesuit priest, Jacques van Ginneken (1877-1949), but from its beginning, women directed the Grail.
 They staged massive, colorful rallies and enacted religious dramas, working with young women in Holland, England, and Germany.

+In May 1940, two Dutch Grail women, Lydwine van Kersbergen (1904-1998) and Joan Overboss (1910-1969), came to the United States at the invitation of Chicago’s archbishop.
 They began their work as the Grail at Doddridge Farm, a summer camp in Libertyville, Illinois.
 In 1944, the Grail, which had grown to sixteen women, moved to a farm in Loveland, Ohio (near Cincinnati).
 This farm is now Grailville.